 The 20 year period of 1980 – 2000 (“The Roaring Twenty”) was a time of great wealth expansion in the equity markets, with previously unequaled growth rates.
 The cumulative rate of return (CROR) was just under 14%!
 During that period it became conventional wisdom to invest in the market for retirement and for funding other financial needs.

 You may remember the “Tech Bubble” collapse in 2000-2001, and the “Real Estate Bubble” collapse in 2007-2009.
 The markets have been quite volatile since that 2000 collapse, yet many people believe (or hope) that the stock markets are as robust and upwardly-directed as they were before 2000.
-The reality is that since 2000, the Standard & Poor’s index (S&P) has had a cumulative rate of return (CROR) of close to 3.25%, hardly robust in comparison to what many imagine.
-Almost fifteen years of markets that fail to impress overall.
+The reality is that since 2000, the Standard & Poor’s index (S&P) has had a cumulative rate of return (CROR) of close to 4.25%, hardly robust in comparison to what many imagine.
 Yes, we’ve had a good last few years, but in a recovery from low levels.

 During the period 1980 – 2000, “infrastructure” grew throughout society.
 Corporations, retail, housing, and almost everything else became bigger as the stock markets expanded, and wealth was created.
 That infrastructure is now a partial source of the market volatility as society tries to regain a solid footing.
 Empty storefronts and vacant homes are displays of some dislocations as that footing is sought.
 It looks like the volatility and societal adjustments will continue for some time.